Adnandev1233/super-tool/README.md

-# super-tool it is a message spamming tool.so please use it in goods.
+# super-tool it is a message dropping tool in bootloader.